Configure gateway load balancing and failover

 Configure gateway failover

-In active-active setup, if any of the active gateways fail, the traffic is redirected to the other active gateway.
+In an active-active setup, if any of the active gateways fail, the traffic is redirected to the other active gateway.
 You can specify failover conditions to indicate how the failed gateway should be detected.
 When you add a gateway, Sophos Firewall adds a default failover rule: If Sophos Firewall can't ping the recently added gateway IP address, the gateway is considered down.

 During a link failure incident, Sophos Firewall regularly checks the health of the connection so that it can restore the connection faster when the internet service is restored.
 When the connection is restored and the gateway is up again, the traffic is rerouted through the active gateway automatically.